mrloulass/Java_Games/README.md

 # Java_Games
-Basic games a user can play on the console.
+Basic games an user can play on the console.